Atlanta attorney calls for 'immediate arrest' in killing of jogger

 The Brunswick News reports that Arbery was chased and fatally shot by the two armed men who said they suspected him of being a burglar in a neighborhood.

-The video footage, purporting to show the incident, has gone viral across social media platforms.
+The graphic video footage, purporting to show the incident, has gone viral across social media platforms and #JusticeForAhmaud trended on Twitter Wednesday afternoon.
 11Alive has not independently verified the video, though it is part of law enforcement's official investigation.

 The Southern Poverty Law Center says the shooting appears to have been racially motivated.
 Arbery was black and the men who pursued him are white.
 The family of Arbery said they believe the two who chased Ahmaud down, Greg McMichael and his son Travis, have not been arrested because Greg used to work for the district attorney's office in Brunswick.